We explain New Jersey stormwater permits in a way that actually makes sense.

 New Jersey stormwater permits usually require a SWPPP & DCP.

-Typical permit requirements for stormwater discharges includes the development of an SWPPP (Stormwater Pollution Prevention Plan) as well as a written DCP (Drainage Control Plan), the implementation of stormwater BMPs (check out our article on what are the best stormwater BMPs?).
-These two documents are designed to help you manage your stormwater and easily stay in compliance with the rules & regulations.
+Typical permit requirements for stormwater discharges include the development of a SWPPP (Stormwater Pollution Prevention Plan) as well as a written DCP (Drainage Control Plan), the implementation of stormwater BMPs (check out our article on what are the best stormwater BMPs?).
+These two documents are designed to help you manage your stormwater and easily stay in compliance with the rules & regulations at your industrial operation in New Jersey.

 Examples of NJPDES stormwater permit requirements.

-- An operation completely indoors - Let's say they make a widget, and their entire operation is indoors.
-They might have stormwater runoff from their property into the local municipal storm drainage system, but that's it.
+An Industrial Operation Completely Indoors - Let's say you make a widget, and your entire operation is indoors.
+You might have stormwater runoff from your property drain across parking lots and loading docks to a roadway, but there's nothing else outside.
 This discharge type is a "discharge to surface water", even though it gets there indirectly.
-Although the runoff most likely isn't that contaminated, it does rain on the facility's parking area, dumpsters, possibly some temporary outside storage, where it picks up the potential for pollution.
-This facility will need a general stormwater permit, a SWPPP, a DCP, they'll have to conduct inspections and training and certifications, and pay an annual fee.
+Although the runoff most likely isn't that contaminated, it does rain on the facility's parking area, dumpsters, and possibly some temporary outside storage, where it picks up the potential for pollution.
+This facility will need a general stormwater permit, a SWPPP, a DCP, they'll have to conduct inspections, training, complete certifications, and pay an annual fee.
+As of writing this article, that means the 5G2 General Stormwater Permit, which we cover in detail in our article The 5G2 Basic Industrial Stormwater Permit in New Jersey EXPLAINED

-- A wood recycling facility near a creek - In New Jersey, wood recyclers have their own industry specific NJPDES stormwater permit, like a lot of other industries.
+A wood recycling facility near a creek - In New Jersey, wood recyclers have their own industry-specific NJPDES stormwater permit, like a lot of other industries.
 They'll need that permit (unless it's a very unique operation that needs an individual permit), a SWPPP, a DCP, inspections, training, certifications, an annual fee, and they'll have to conduct quarterly stormwater monitoring.
 Since they discharge to the nearby creek, they are also a "discharge to surface water".
+We discuss this a bit more on our page New Jersey Wood Recyclers (R7) NJPDES Stormwater Permit.

-- A facility which discharges process wastewater - Immediately they'll need an Individual Permit, whether they discharge to either surface water or groundwater.
-The requirements would be specific to the facility and its discharges, but likely include operational restrictions, intense discharge monitoring, and need to comply with strict discharge limits.
+A facility that discharges process wastewater - Immediately they'll need an Individual Permit, whether they discharge to either surface water or groundwater.
+The requirements would be specific to the facility and its discharges, but likely include operational restrictions, intense discharge monitoring, and the need to comply with strict discharge limits.
 Not an easy or cheap thing to do!

 Additional NJPDES Stormwater Permit Resources